dotnet/docs-aspire/docs/fundamentals/integrations-overview.md

 ### Cloud-agnostic integrations

-The following section details cloud-agnostic .NET Aspire integrations, links to their respective docs and NuGet packages, and provides a brief description of each integration.
+The following section details cloud-agnostic .NET Aspire integrations with links to their respective docs and NuGet packages, and provides a brief description of each integration.

 <!-- markdownlint-disable MD033 MD045 -->
 | Integration | Docs and NuGet packages | Description |